lwang-astro/PeTar/README.md

 ### CPU threads

 To avoid segmetantional fault in simulations in the case of large number of particles, make sure to set the `OMP_STACKSIZE` large enough, for example, 128M is a good choice.
+In addition, make sure that the maximum stack size is unlimited by executing the commander `ulimit -s`.
+It should return 'unlimited'.
+If not, execute `ulimit -s unlimited` before using petar.

 To have a better performance, `N_threads` should not be too large (generally <=8).

-A convenient way to set `OMP_NUM_THREADS` and `OMP_STACKSIZE`:
+A convenient way to set `OMP_NUM_THREADS`, `OMP_STACKSIZE` and `ulimit -s`:
 Add the lines
 ```
 export OMP_STACKSIZE=128M
 export OMP_NUM_THREADS=N_threads
+ulimit -s unlimited
 ```
 in the shell configure/initial file (e.g. .bashrc for _bash_).
-Then, next time when a shell is open or `source ~/.bashrc`, these two enviroment variables are automatically set, and thus, `OMP_STACKSIZE=128M OMP_NUM_THREADS=N_threads` can be removed from the _petar_ commmander line.
+Then, next time when a shell is open or `source ~/.bashrc`, the two environment variables are automatically set and the maximum stack size is set to unlimited.
+Thus, `OMP_STACKSIZE=128M OMP_NUM_THREADS=N_threads` can be removed from the _petar_ commmander line.

 ### MPI processors
 In a multi-nodes cumputing cluster, the way to set `N_threads` and `N_mpi` can be different, please refer to the documentation of the computing cluster.